weiserlab/embeddefsoftware/grading.md

 Attendance |  30
 Presentation Quality |  70

 ## Term Paper

 At the discretion of the instructor.
-We would consider writing quality, depth, and originality among the grading criteria.
+We would consider writing quality, depth, and originality.

 ## Important Deadlines